mitchross/k8s-homelab-cluster-v2/README.md

 ## 👉 Help

-- Make a post in this repository's Github [Discussions](https://github.com/onedr0p/flux-cluster-template/discussions).
+- Make a post in this repository's Github [Discussions](https://github.com/onedr0p/cluster-template/discussions).
-- Start a thread in the `#support` or `#flux-cluster-template` channels in the [Home Operations](https://discord.gg/home-operations) Discord server.
+- Start a thread in the `#support` or `#cluster-template` channels in the [Home Operations](https://discord.gg/home-operations) Discord server.

 ## ❔ What's next